magic-script/magic-script-components/docs/components/Image.md

 title: Image
 ---
 ## Description
-Images display an alignable 2D image from an image resource.
+The Image component displays a 2D image from an image file.

 ## Example